 - Identify Skill Leaders and Single Points of Failure: View which individuals are contributing most to a Work Role's alignment score, helping you identify subject matter experts (talent) and potential single points of failure (risk) within your team.

-How is the alignment percentage calculated?
 The score measures the breadth of unique skills covered.
 If one user demonstrates a TKS statement, it contributes to the alignment percentage.
-If multiple users demonstrate the same statement, the score does not increase further, as that specific skill requirement is already considered "covered" for the team or organization.
+If multiple users demonstrate the same statement, the score doesn't increase further, because that specific skill requirement is already considered “covered” for the team or organization.

-What does "Unmapped" mean?
-"Unmapped" statements are parts of the complete NIST NICE framework for which content is not yet available on the platform.
-We display these to provide full transparency, serving as a roadmap for where you may need to plan for supplemental training.
+“Unmapped” statements are parts of the complete NIST NICE Framework for which content isn't yet available on the platform.
+We display these to give you full transparency, and they act as a roadmap for where you may need to plan supplemental training.

-Why did my score go down?
 To maintain an audit-ready posture, the Heat Map only tracks active license holders.
 A score will decrease if a user leaves the organization, moves to a different team (affecting team views), or has their license revoked.